 Why Conduct a Keyword Search?

-Utilize Keyword Search to find transcribed audio and video content in the Veritone platform.
-Search enables users to find instances where Search Terms, consisting of a keyword or set of keywords, are recognized within the transcribed media in Veritone’s Index.
+Use Keyword Search to find transcribed audio and video content.
+Our Search is phonetic, which enables you to find instances where Search Terms, consisting of a keyword or set of keywords, are recognized within the media’s transcript.